 This section explains the tools for the comparison of identified OTUs and functional annotation compositions between samples.

-OTU Differential Abundance Testing identifies over and underrepresented OTUs between samples and conditions with the help of edgeR, a Bioconductor.
+OTU Differential Abundance Testing identifies over and underrepresented OTUs between samples and conditions with the help of edgeR, a Bioconductor package in R.

 Sample Comparison Chart